uvarc/rc-learning/content/courses/python-introduction/files.md

         print("{} is neither a file nor a directory".format(file))
 ```

 If we do not need a list of the files but only an iterator, we can use `scandir`.
 Scandir returns an object, not a string, so we must extract the parts we need.
 The advantage to scandir is that it can be faster if we need to test any attributes of the file.
+The `with` statement is intended to handle any [exceptions](/courses/python-introduction/exceptions).
 {{< code file="/courses/python-introduction/scripts/scandir.py" lang="python" >}}

 ### Copying and Moving Files